kedepot/ke_sh/README.md

 ![2024-11-24_11-33](https://github.com/user-attachments/assets/d523c4ab-c96e-4d99-abbe-a22ada7ca8db)

-- Some days may be moving dates (based on UN2024 dates - close enough! (too much hassle to track?)
+- Some days may be moving dates (based on UN2024 dates - close enough!
+To-do: Support moving dates...)
 - Use as-is (or as variable for other programs, like your terminal splash!)
-- No webscraping - just a big associative array.
+- No webscraping - just a big associative array
-- To-do: Support moving dates (maybe if I am real bored some day...)

 <br/>